PSLCL/testing-framework/portal/README.md

  - MYSQL_PASS =
  - MYSQL_DB   = qa_portal

 These can be added to the command line call to run the server, or added to `~/.bash_profile`.

-A sample config.js may be copied from 'example-config/config.js'.
+### Configure Ivy Artifact Provider

+The Ivy artifact provider is configured using an ivysettings.xml file in the /testing-framework/portal/config/ directory.
+On synchronize, the Ivy Artifact Provider will download artifacts provided by included resolvers.

 ## Build the platform
 The dtfexec command line tool is included as part of the [testing-framework platform](../platform/README.md).